-Some hearing aids are equipped with tools to help you effectively communicate on the telephone.
+Your hearing aids are equipped with tools to help you effectively communicate on the telephone.
 Ask your hearing professional about your telephone solution.

-My hearing aids have the the tile the till the till the till the till the till the t ne following
+My hearing aids have the following telephone setting(s):

-🗆 Automatic Telephone e.
-See next page.
+🗆 Automatic Telephone.

 🗆 Automatic Telecoil.
-S see next page.

-□ Telecoil and Manual (Program # •
+Telecoil and Manual Switching.
+(Program #).

-□None
+□ None